top of page

 🟦 1.
 Visualize “Production Volume × Defect Rate” by Product

-The first step is to plot each product on a simple chart:
+The first step is to compile, for each product:

-** The essence of a Pareto Chart is to identify “where to focus.”
+The essence of a Pareto Chart is to identify where you should focus your improvement efforts.

 🟦 2.
 Deep dive into the top products and classify defect types